A leading antibody test which claims 99% accuracy has been approved for use in Europe after success in the US

 Tests on 1,070 samples without the coronavirus also came back with 99% accuracy, the company said.

-While the test shows if someone has contracted the virus, it does not show if that person has immunity.
-There is not yet a test in existence that can.
+While the test shows if someone has contracted the virus, that does not necessarily indicate whether a person has immunity to the virus.

+Read more: Tests that can tell who’s had the coronavirus are crucial to reopening the country.
+Here are the companies racing to bring them to the US healthcare system.

-The presence of antibodies in the blood does also not guarantee immunity to a virus.
-It also takes time for antibodies to breed within the human body, meaning the test may not work on someone who is in the early stage of infection.
+The presence of antibodies in the blood does not guarantee immunity to a virus.
+It also takes time for antibodies to be created within the human body, meaning the test may not work on someone who is in the early stage of infection.

 - source